WrightDanG/FromVin/README.md

 ## Future improvements
+- A validation message should be present on the Delete option for products.
+Even better would be an 'Undo' option, as this will allow for repairing of mistakes and less impactful mass-deletions, should they be necessary through the GUI.
 - Make tasting profile less of a magic number
 - Thoroughly research the pairings, they currently are arbitary and could be more tailored.
 - Make amendments to secondary action buttons.
 From a UX perspective, whilst they may look good, my concern is that a user may click the wrong one by accident.